nl2412/holter-record-summary/README.md

    are not included in the file.
 This should impact the date and the time seen in the measurements.

+# NAIVE ASSUMPTIONS
+- Users will upload file directly from their local storage (not from urls, etc.).
+- Output of the algorithm for a 24h ECG will always be in a CSV type file.

+# OUT-OF-SCOPE
+- Deployment of backend and frontend service.
+- Usage for list of wave tags.

 # HOW TO RUN

 This project was built using: